 American Bully breeders along with Pitbull-type breeders are a lot younger than any other breed community.
 Most regular breeders don’t even have an Instagram account while the bully community is having a merciless war on Instagram and some of them are having tens of thousands of fans, while others plateau at 50.
-Here are few precious tips for bully breeders to increase their kennel’s Instagram followers.
+Here are a few precious tips for bully breeders to increase their kennel’s Instagram followers.

 Before we start, it is important to say that all the tips in the world won’t fix the quality of your dogs.
 Too many breeders favor heavy marketing and give the illusion to have quality dogs when they actually don’t have any.
 This will last only a few months.
-What matters, in the long run, is to have both, a quality dog breeding programme but also the great marketing that goes with it.
+What matters, in the long run, is to have both, a quality dog breeding program but also the great marketing that goes with it.

 Let’s start with these Instagram tips for you guys who breed American Bullies.
 It is time to be heard and be seen on Instagram, and I did not put as a tip that you should post great content, this is pretty obvious…

 1 — Like, Comment & Follow In Your Niche